hdShang/arxiv-daily/docs/cs-CV/2025-12-06/papers/251206330v1-s2wmamba-a-spectral-spatial-wavelet-mamba-for-pansharpening.md

 ---
 layout: default
-title: S2WMamba: A Spectral-Spatial Wavelet Mamba for Pansharpening
+title: "S2WMamba: A Spectral-Spatial Wavelet Mamba for Pansharpening"
 ---

 # S2WMamba: A Spectral-Spatial Wavelet Mamba for Pansharpening